Zach McKinstry Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.5 K/9, the seventh-best in the league.
+- The pitching staff for the Giants has a collective 9.8 K/9, the fifth-best in MLB.

-- The Giants' 4.71 team ERA ranks 19th across all MLB pitching staffs.
+- The Giants' 4.77 team ERA ranks 19th among all MLB pitching staffs.

-- Giants pitchers combine to rank 22nd in baseball in home runs given up (19 total, 1.6 per game).
+- Giants pitchers combine to rank 22nd in baseball in home runs allowed (20 total, 1.5 per game).

-- The Giants will send Manaea (0-0) out to make his second start of the season.
+- The Giants will look to DeSclafani (1-0) in his third start this season.

-- In his most recent time out on Saturday, the lefty tossed six innings against the Kansas City Royals, giving up one earned run while surrendering three hits.
+- The right-hander last appeared on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.